Skip to Main Content

 Who Should Have a Lung Cancer Screening?

-You should be screened if you are between the ages of 55−77 and have smoked at least one pack of cigarettes a day for 30 years.
+You should be screened if you are between the ages of 55−80 and have a smoking history of at least one pack of cigarettes a day for 20 years (one pack-year = smoking one pack per day for one year; 1 pack = 20 cigarettes).
 This includes people who have quit within the past 15 years.
 Other risk factors include:

 What to Expect With LDCT Screening